imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 ## Run home

 ### Nevigate to Run home
-Click on the list of sequencing runs from the 'Project home' to access this page.
+Click on the list of sequencing runs from the '**Project Home**' to access this page.

 <p>
 </p>